The AC Milan attacker caused uproar by confessing he hopes there are no homosexual players within Cesare Prandelli's 23-man squad for Euro 2012

 As Cassano himself admitted, his coach had warned him that he would be asked about journalist Alessandro Cecchi Paone’s claim that there are two gay men and one bisexual within the Nazionale’s 23-strong panel of players.
 In spite of this, Cassano elected to publicly express views that were always going to spark a media furore.
 Far more significantly from the Azzuri's perspective, though, Cassano’s comments could also now cause a divide within the camp.

-Cecchi Paone claimed two homosexuals are in the squad because he had a relationship with one, who told him about the other.
+Cecchi Paone claimed that he knows for certain that there are two homosexuals are in the squad because he had a relationship with one, who told him about the other.
 The 51-year-old Roman also maintained that Prandelli knows the identity of both of the gay men.
 The veracity of these claims is known only to those involved, though it is worth noting that Prandelli wrote the foreword for Cecchi Paone’s recent book on homosexuality in sport, ‘Il campione innamorato - giochi proibiti nello sport (The champions in love - forbidden games in sport)’.

 If Cecchi Paone is telling the truth, Cassano’s outburst would have only served to confirm the two players' worst fears about how some of their team-mates would react to their sexual orientation, thus intensifying their sense of alienation and detachment from their colleagues.
 In addition, there is also a chance that some of their colleagues would have already been in the know and would been left feeling both bewildered and enraged by Cassano’s public display of ignorance.